shah314/clique/README.md

 <h1>Genetic Algorithm for the Maximum Clique Problem</h1>

 <P>Implementation of a genetic algorithm for the <a href="http://en.wikipedia.com/wiki/Clique_problem"> maximum clique
-problem</a>.
+problem</a> in C++.
 A clique of a graph is a set of vertices in which each pair in the set have an edge between them i.e. it is a complete subgraph.
 A clique of maximum size is called the maximum clique.</P>